-Determining the research location was purposive, namely selecting the research location deliberately based on the objectives to be achieved in this research (Singarimbun and Effendi, 1995: 168).
-The research locations chosen were respondents who lived in the Bagorejo Village area, Gumukmas District and a.
-Primary data

-Sukereno Village, Umbulsari District.
-The time required for this research was 3 months, namely September-November 2012.
-The research location was determined deliberately on the basis that Bagorejo Village is the area where P4S "Karya Tani" bokashi fertilizer is produced and Sukereno Village was based on instructions from the management of the "Karya Tani" P4S Institute.
+Determining the research location was purposive, namely selecting the research location deliberately based on the objectives to be achieved in this research [1].
+The research locations chosen were respondents who lived in the Bagorejo Village area, Gumukmas District and Sukereno Village, Umbulsari District.
+The time required for this research was 3 months, namely September-November 2012. research location was determined deliberately on the basis that Bagorejo Village is the area where P4S "Karya Tani" bokashi fertilizer is produced and Sukereno Village was based on instructions from the management of the "Karya Tani" P4S Institute.